VladimirBudilov/GGJ-2023/README.md

 - Game Genre: 2D Arcade
 - Objective: Avoid rocks and collect water as you navigate through the game.

-This project reflects my ability to work independently, showcasing my coding skills and creative use of AI-generated art.

 Feel free to explore and enjoy the game!

 https://vladimirbudilov.itch.io/rootrocks